vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Post it in your WhatsApp Status

-> "Success is not final, failure is not fatal: It is the courage to continue that counts." - Winston Churchill
+> 1. "Success is not final, failure is not fatal: It is the courage to continue that counts." - Winston Churchill
+> 1. "Life is 10% what happens to you and 90% how you react to it." - Charles R. Swindoll

 ---